wsc1/proposal/design/go2draft-contracts.md

 Such a contract cannot be boxed because Go doesn't allow derefencing boxed values, unless it one day allows defining an operator for dereferencing.

-This phenomenon enlarges the space of "impossible contracts" substantially, which is unfortunate.
+This phenomenon enlarges the space of "impossible contracts" substantially when allowing unary contracts to act on runtime types, which is unfortunate.

 The counterbalance to these drawbacks are
 * Many interfaces may need doubles as contracts if they are separate.